michaeldcain/gutenberg/docs/reference/deprecated.md

  - `wp.element.createHigherOrderComponent` has been removed.
 Please use `wp.compose.createHigherOrderComponent` instead.
  - `wp.utils.buildTermsTree` has been removed.
  - `wp.utils.decodeEntities` has been removed.
 Please use `wp.htmlEntities.decodeEntities` instead.
+ - `wp.editor.getColorName` has been removed.
+Please use `wp.editor.getColorObjectByValue` instead.
+ - `value` property in color objects passed by `wp.editor.withColors` has been removed.
+Please use color property instead.

 ## 3.4.0